taishi-hashimoto/pansy-galnoi/README.md

 # pansy-galnoi

-Galactic noise level estimator for antenna arrays.
+This Python program is a galactic noise level estimator for antenna arrays.
-[The PANSY radar](https://pansy.eps.s.u-tokyo.ac.jp/en/index.html) is the original target for this program, but this is applicable to any antenna arrays.
+[The PANSY radar](https://pansy.eps.s.u-tokyo.ac.jp/en/index.html) is the original target system for this program, but this is applicable to any antenna arrays.

 ## How it works